Deltares/CoSMoS/docs/source/manual/addingmodels.rst

      - m

    * - station
-     - List of station xml files (located in cosmos//stations) added as observation points in model.
+     - List of station toml files (located in cosmos//stations) added as observation points in model.
      -
      -